jingtzheng/prework-ios101/README.md

 4. Strava
    - recommends people to follow
    - colors match the mood for exercising

+### My App Idea
+One app that I would like to build is a nutrition journal and gratitude tracker, all in one app.
+Both of these items allow people to live a healthy life and the app makes it easy for people to write down their thoughts in a structured format.
+I want to have two separate areas, one for nutrition tracking and another for gratitude journal.
+This would create two separate areas and in each section, things that are tailored to it can be added.
+For example, in the gratitude journal part, I can add motivational quotes and in the nutrition tracker, I can add nutrition facts.

 ## Notes

 One challenge was setting up the environment because I did not click on ios initially and so I wasn't able to follow the tutorial completely.